Man in Orange Jacket Standing Beside Man in Black Leather Jacket

 Various Forms of Bail

-There are generally three types of bail: cash bail, property bond, and bail bond.
+There are generally three types of bail: cash bail, property bond, and a bail bond.

 1. Cash Bail: Cash bail means the defendant must give the court or jail the total amount of the bail in cash.
 The money will be held by the court until the defendant’s court case finishes.
 Cash bail is commonly used when the court believes the defendant is a flight risk or when the alleged offense is serious.